|DURATION: 8 days

 TOUR TYPE: Guided

-The itinerary is designed for people with less experience in hiking, who prefer short walks.
-However, some steep stages may occur along the routes
+The itinerary is designed for people who prefer short walks.
+However, some steep stages may occur along the routes.

 You walk every day with just a daypack.
 The rest/unnecessary luggage either remains inside the transfer vehicle or in your accommodation.